GraphMLP: A Graph MLP-Like Architecture for 3D Human Pose Estimation: Related Work

 \section{Related Work}

 \textbf{3D Human Pose Estimation.} There are mainly two categories to estimate 3D human poses.
-The first category of methods directly regresses 3D human joints from RGB images~\cite{li20143d,pavlakos2017coarse,zhou2017towards}.
-The second category is the 2D-to-3D pose lifting method~\cite{simplebaseline,videopose,li2019generating}, which employs an off-the-shelf 2D pose detection as the front end and designs a 2D-to-3D lifting network using detected 2D poses as input.
+The first category of methods directly regresses 3D human joints from RGB images~\cite{li20143d,pavlakos2017coarse,qiu2023weakly,han2022single}.
+The second category is the 2D-to-3D pose lifting method~\cite{simplebaseline,videopose,hot}, which employs an off-the-shelf 2D pose detection as the front end and designs a 2D-to-3D lifting network using detected 2D poses as input.
 This lifting method can achieve state-of-the-art performance and has become the mainstream method due to its efficiency and effectiveness.
 For example, FCN~\cite{simplebaseline} shows that 3D poses can be regressed simply and effectively from 2D keypoints with fully-connected networks.
 TCN~\cite{videopose} extends the FCN to video by utilizing temporal convolutional networks to exploit temporal information from 2D pose sequences.
 Liu \emph{et al.}~\cite{liu2020attention} incorporate the attention mechanism into TCN to enhance the modeling of long-range temporal relationships across frames.
 SRNet~\cite{zeng2020srnet} proposes a split-and-recombine network that splits the human body joints into multiple local groups and recombines them with a low-dimensional global context.
+PoSynDA \cite{liu2023posynda} uses domain adaptation through multi-hypothesis pose synthesis for 3D human pose estimation.

 Since the physical skeleton topology can form a graph structure, recent progress has focused on employing graph convolutional networks (GCNs) to address the 2D-to-3D lifting problem.
 LCN~\cite{ci2019optimizing} introduces a locally connected network to improve the representation capability of GCN.
 SemGCN~\cite{zhao2019semantic} allows the model to learn the semantic relationships among the human joints.
 MGCN~\cite{zou2021modulated} improves SemGCN by introducing a weight modulation and an affinity modulation.